 We draw on our members' knowledge and expertise to develop evidence-based policy in key areas of healthcare.
 We champion medical professionalism and leadership, promote person-centred care and drive improvements in clinical practice.

-- Public health: The RCP is working with colleagues across the UK’s major health institutions to tackle public health challenges posed by air pollution and climate change, alcohol, obesity and tobacco.
+- Public health: We are working with colleagues across the UK’s major health institutions to tackle public health challenges posed by air pollution and climate change, alcohol, obesity and tobacco.

 - Research and academic medicine: We are encouraging all physicians to get more involved in research and working for research and medical academia to become an integral part of the NHS.